Blinken will be latest senior US official to visit China in bid to keep ties on equal footing - ExBulletin

-WASHINGTON Secretary of State Antony Blinken will visit China next week as Washington and Beijing attempt to maintain balanced ties despite major differences on issues ranging from the path to peace in the Middle East to supply of synthetic opioids which have increased fears about global stability.
+WASHINGTON (AP) Secretary of State Antony Blinken will visit China next week as Washington and Beijing try to maintain balanced ties despite major differences on issues ranging from the path to peace in the Middle East to supply of synthetic opioids. increased fears about global stability.

-Blinken will be latest senior US official to visit China in bid to keep ties on equal footing

-The rivals are at odds on many fronts, including Russia's war in Ukraine, Taiwan and the United States.
-South China Sea, North Korea, Hong Kong, human rights and detention of American citizens.
-The United States and China are also fighting over trade issues, with President Joe Biden announcing new customs duties on Chinese steel imports last week.
+The rivals are at odds on many fronts, including Russia's war in Ukraine, Taiwan and the South China Sea, North Korea, Hong Kong, human rights and the detention of American citizens.
+The United States and China are also fighting over trade issues, with President Joe Biden last week announcing new tariffs on Chinese steel imports.

-The State Department said Saturday that Blinken, on his second visit to China in less than a year, will travel to Shanghai and Beijing starting Wednesday for three days of meetings with senior Chinese officials, including Foreign Minister Wang Yi.
+The State Department said Saturday that Blinken, for his second visit to China in less than a year, would travel to Shanghai and Beijing starting Wednesday for three days of meetings with senior Chinese officials, including the Secretary of State.
+Foreign Affairs Wang Yi.
 Talks between Blinken and Chinese President Xi Jinping are expected, although neither side will confirm that such a meeting will take place shortly before then.

 The department said in a statement that Blinken would discuss a range of bilateral, regional and global issues, including the Middle East, the war in Ukraine, the South China Sea and the Taiwan Strait.

-He will also discuss progress in resuming counter-narcotics cooperation, military-to-military communication, artificial intelligence and strengthening people-to-people ties, and reaffirm how important it is for The United States and China to manage competition responsibly, even in areas where our two countries disagree, said State Department spokesman Matthew Miller.
+He will also discuss “progress in resuming cooperation in counternarcotics, military-to-military communications, artificial intelligence and strengthening people-to-people ties” and will reaffirm how important it is to the United States and China to “responsibly manage competition, even in areas where our two countries disagree,” State Department spokesperson Matthew Miller said.

 The trip follows a phone call this month between Biden and Xi in which they pledged to keep high-level contacts open, something they agreed to last year at a face-to-face summit. face to face in California.
-Since this call, Treasury Secretary Janet Yellen visited China and Secretary of Defense Lloyd Austin spoke on the phone with his Chinese counterpart.
+Since the call, Treasury Secretary Janet Yellen has visited China and Defense Secretary Lloyd Austin has spoken by telephone with his Chinese counterpart.
 Meetings at lower levels also took place.

 We see China sharing machine tools, semiconductors and other dual-use goods that have helped Russia rebuild the defense industrial base that sanctions and export controls had done so much to degrade, Blinken said Friday.
 However, if China claims to want good relations with Europe and other countries, it cannot, on the other hand, fuel what constitutes the greatest threat to European security since the end of the Cold War .

-This subject has taken on new urgency since the direct exchanges Iran attacks and Israel on each other's soil over the past week.
+This topic has taken on new urgency since the direct attacks by Iran and Israel on each other's soil last week.

 Taiwan and the South China Sea will also be among Blinken's priorities.